KusaReMKN/I_dont_try_new_TweetDeck_Preview/README.md

 # I don't try the new TweetDeck Preview

+😢 **The legacy TweetDeck has gone and this extension is now useless!**

 This is a Chrome/Firefox extension that hides the 'Try the new TweetDeck Preview' banner that appears on legacy TweetDeck.